-Constructed in the honor of Lord Vigneshwara, this divine temple is situated about 5 km from the Meenakshi temple.
+Constructed in the honour of Lord Vigneshwara, this divine temple is situated about 5 km from the Meenakshi temple.
 It has a huge tank in the compound of the temple and holds the record of being the biggest tank in the region of Tamil Nadu.
-The tank is filled with water all year long.
 Legends say that the idol of the temple too was obtained from the bottom of the tank, while it was dug in the olden times.
 So the tank gained its popularity since then and the temple too was constructed in its memory.

 Situated in the Mani Nagaram Main Road in Madurai, ISKCON Madurai is a revered Hindu temple dedicated to Lord Krishna and his consort Goddess Radha.
 The temple reverberates with mantras and songs at all times and devotees are fed with prasad.
 The premises also has a pure veg tiny eatery for the devotees and other visitors.